kygm/kygm/README.md

 - 👋 Hi, I’m @kygm

 - 👀 I’m interested in
-  Programming,
+  Mobile and API Development,
   Electrical Engineering,
   Investing,
   Small Engine Repair,
   Firefighting,
-  Riding Bicycles and Motorcycles,
+  Lifting, and
-  Ice Fishing,
-  Calculus & High Level Algebra
+  Calculus

 - 🌱 I’m currently learning
-  Matlab
+  Electrical Engineering

 - 💞️ I’m looking to collaborate on
   Projects that involve cryptography and lots of math!